Aditya-021005/Portfolio/src/content/projects/igcar-turbidity.md

 a known light through a sample and measure how much makes it to a detector.
 Doing that *accurately* is an exercise in controlling everything except the thing you're measuring.

-This instrument was developed at IGCAR (Indira Gandhi Centre for Atomic Research) around a bare-metal ATmega, a custom PCB, and a TSL235R light-to-frequency converter paired with an LED emitter.
+This instrument was developed at IGCAR (Indira Gandhi Centre for Atomic Research) around a bare-metal ATmega, a custom PCB, and a TSL235R light-to-frequency converter paired with a LED emitter.

 ## Problem statement

 The measurement is only as good as its weakest link, and there are several candidates: LED output drift, ambient light leaking into the optical path, detector noise, supply ripple modulating the emitter, and timing error in the frequency measurement itself.
 The design had to attack all of them.

-The turbidity sensor is required to monitor the purity of the water in the boilers of the nuclear plant.
-Even a small amount of impurities could cause major issues for the equipment.
+The turbidity sensor is required to monitor the purity of the water in the boilers of the nuclear plant, even a small amount of impurities could cause major issues to the equipment.

 ## Why light-to-frequency